 If paying by check or money order through the mail, please send all payments with your payment stub.
 To avoid late fees, please mail your payment at least five-seven business days before the due date specified on your bill.

 With this service, the amount of your monthly bill is automatically deducted from your credit/debit card to your utility account on the 3rd of the month or next business day if we are closed.
 There is no set-up fee or charge associated with this method of payment.
-To set up AutoPay, simply call our office during business hours with your information.
+To set up AutoPay, simply call or stop by our office for an authorization form.

 Payment Drop-off Location